ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_terminology.md

 * **Quality Scores** - The fourth line contains scores related to data quality.

-For more information on file formats see [here](https://learn.gencore.bio.nyu.edu/ngs-file-formats/fastq-format/).
+For more information on this file format, see [here](https://learn.gencore.bio.nyu.edu/ngs-file-formats/fastq-format/).